Home Investment International Stock Investing: Why and How to Look Beyond the U.S. Market

 • 10% VWO (if supplementing VXUS with extra emerging market tilt)

 These are equity-only examples.
-A complete portfolio would also include bond allocation and potentially other asset classes.
-The right mix depends on your age, risk tolerance, and investment goals.
+A complete portfolio would also include a bond allocation and potentially other asset classes.
+The appropriate mix depends on age, risk tolerance, and investment objectives.

 Historical Evidence for Geographic Diversification

 The academic and practical evidence for geographic diversification is compelling.
-Research from Vanguard examining data from 1970 to 2023 found that:
+Research from Vanguard examining data from 1970 to 2023 finds the following:

-• Leadership between U.S. and international stocks has alternated in roughly 7-10 year cycles.
-U.S. stocks led in the 1990s, international stocks led in the 2000s, U.S. stocks led in the 2010s, and many analysts expect international stocks to be competitive in the coming decade due to valuation differentials.
+• Leadership between US and international stocks has alternated in cycles of approximately seven to ten years.
+US stocks led in the 1990s, international stocks led in the 2000s, US stocks led in the 2010s, and many analysts expect international stocks to be competitive in the coming decade in view of valuation differentials.

-• The correlation between U.S. and international stocks, while it has increased over time due to globalization, remains well below 1.0, meaning diversification benefits persist.
+• The correlation between US and international stocks, although it has increased over time as a consequence of globalisation, remains well below 1.0, indicating that diversification benefits persist.

-• Investors who maintained consistent international exposure avoided the worst outcomes — they never experienced the full brunt of a single country’s worst decade.
+• Investors who maintained consistent international exposure avoided the worst outcomes; they never experienced the full impact of any single country’s worst decade.

-The argument that U.S. multinationals provide sufficient international exposure (because companies like Apple, Microsoft, and Coca-Cola generate significant overseas revenue) has been thoroughly debunked by research.
-Stock prices are primarily driven by the domestic investor base and market conditions, not by where revenue is generated.
-A globally diversified portfolio provides meaningfully different risk-return characteristics than a portfolio of U.S. multinationals.
+The argument that US multinationals provide sufficient international exposure—on the grounds that companies such as Apple, Microsoft, and Coca-Cola generate substantial overseas revenue—has been thoroughly refuted by research.
+Stock prices are primarily driven by the domestic investor base and domestic market conditions, not by the location in which revenue is generated.
+A globally diversified portfolio provides meaningfully different risk-return characteristics from a portfolio of US multinationals.

-Key Takeaway: The optimal international allocation for most investors falls between 20-40% of their equity portfolio.
-Even a modest 20% allocation captures a significant portion of the diversification benefit.
-The key is consistency — maintain your international allocation through all market environments rather than chasing whichever region has performed best recently.
+Key Takeaway: The optimal international allocation for most investors falls between 20 and 40 per cent of the equity portfolio.
+Even a modest 20 per cent allocation captures a substantial portion of the diversification benefit.
+The crucial requirement is consistency: the international allocation should be maintained through all market environments rather than adjusted in pursuit of whichever region has performed best recently.

 Frequently Asked Questions